Heritage Science at the Engine Shed

 An introduction to the applied use of material science in heritage conservation in Scotland.

-To select the most appropriate intervention in a conservation or repair project, you must understand the nature of the materials used in the construction of a building or site.
-Conservation scientists at Historic Environment Scotland (HES) use a variety of analytical techniques to understand how these materials decay over time and how certain interventions might affect their integrity and longevity.
+Heritage Scientists at Historic Environment Scotland use a variety of analytical techniques to characterise and understand how these materials decay over time and how certain interventions might affect their integrity and longevity.

 In the afternoon, there will be a set of practical demonstrations of the HES Heritage Science team’s analytical equipment in the Engine Shed.